WicksL08/ExForCSLearning/docs/index.md

+---
 layout: default
-title: "Page Title"   # Add the title for this specific page
+title: "Welcome to the CTF Study"
+---

 # Welcome to the CTF Study